ibm-cloud-docs/power-iaas/global-replication-service.md

 You must have the following information before you start onboarding the auxiliary volumes on the secondary location:

-- CRN of the workspace where the primary volumes are added
+- CRN of the workspace in which the primary volumes are added
 - Auxiliary volume names associated with the primary volumes that are replication-enabled.
 You can get the auxiliary volume names by querying the details of the primary volumes.

-After you collect the CRN and auxiliary volume names, you can switch to the secondary location and the workspace where the auxiliary volumes are located.
+After you collect the CRN and auxiliary volume names, you can switch to the secondary location and the workspace in which the auxiliary volumes are located.

 The workspace must be part of the same IBM Cloud account ID as the primary location workspace.
 {: note}